Workshops & Consultation

 We offer open sessions of our prepared workshops each term, at varied schedules to engage a range of availability.

-When no workshops are posted, then none are scheduled yet; please check back.
+When no schedule/links are posted above, then none are scheduled yet; please check back.
 (We juggle topical interest, facilitator availability, and campus spaces to get each term's schedule up ASAP!)

 - All public workshops are 110 minutes long, unless otherwise noted.